 Insurance for a wedding photographer can be as simple as a general liability insurance policy or as expansive as a comprehensive photography insurance package with equipment insurance, professional liability, and business interruption coverage.
 Insurance for a photographer can be offered for a one-time event or an annual policy.
 If you own a wedding photography business you can’t risk not having insurance.

-Insurance Coverages a Wedding Photographer should Consider
+Business Insurance Options a Wedding Photographer should Consider

 There are a few policies a professional photographer should consider to protect their business:

 Professional Liability Insurance

 Professional liability insurance comes in handy if your happily married couple is unhappy with your work.
 If they claim you were negligent or didn't deliver what was promised, they can sue you for damages.
 This liability coverage can help cover legal fees and settlements.